dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Start-ProcessWithTimeout.md

 ## DESCRIPTION
 The Start-ProcessWithTimeout function is used to start a process with a timeout.
 An Int32 object is returned
-representing the exit code of the started process
+representing the exit code of the started process.

 ## EXAMPLES